 Shipping live animals is cheaper, regardless of the horrors the animals will endure before their arrival and the terrible death in store.
-In the case of South Africa, the ship’s destination is Mauritius, which does not have animal welfare as a priority.
+In the case of South Africa, the ship’s destination is Mauritius and Kuwait, which do not have animal welfare as a priority.

 While BWC is against the use of animals for any reason, including food, the reality is that these animals are going to die.
 The question is asked, why not ship the results of local slaughter?
 These communities require live animals to slaughter for religious purposes.
 But if the animals are slaughtered in South Africa in the manner prescribed by the religious authorities, does this not satisfy these requirements?
 Investigations have brought to light the terrible suffering endured by these animals.
 Cattle, sheep and goats are shipped via the East London route.

 The growth and ongoing sustainability of South Africa’s agricultural sector should not be premised on practices which are irreconcilable with the principles of our constitution, and with the findings of our courts1.
 Industry practices shall comply at all times with the provisions of S2(1) of the Animals Protection Act 71 of 1962.
 Live animal exports may a profitable business, but less so than the exportation of processed meats.